cytechmobile/snapurl/short-url-manager/README.md

 - Verify you have write permissions to the KV namespace
 - Check that the short code doesn't already exist

+### Enhanced Error Messages

+Error messages throughout the TUI have been made more descriptive and actionable, guiding users on how to resolve common issues related to Cloudflare KV interaction and Wrangler CLI setup.

 ### "CSV file not found" warning

 - This is normal on first run - the CSV file will be created automatically